 We recommend that you remove all pool ladders and steps during the off-season.
-This also applies to folks who live in warmer climates as well as installed steps can be a safety hazards for little ones.
-Make sure you store your steps inside some place like a shed or garage where they will stay safe from the elements.
+This also applies to folks who live in warmer climates as well as installed steps can be a safety hazard for little ones.
+Make sure you store your steps inside someplace like a shed or garage where they will stay safe from the elements.

 Other Factors to Consider

 Having a pool in your backyard can easily become a safety hazard.
-Afterall, according to the Consumer Product Safety Commission, 350 children under the age of five drown in pools in the United States every year, most of which happen in backyard pools.
-Another 2500 children will pay a visit to the hospital after pool and near-drowning incidents.
-Some of these accidents are devastating and children can easily have permanent brain damage as a result.
+After all, according to the Consumer Product Safety Commission, 350 children under the age of five drown in pools in the United States every year, most of which happen in backyard pools.
+Another 2500 children will pay a visit to the hospital after the pool and near-drowning incidents.
+Some of these accidents are devastating, and children can easily have permanent brain damage as a result.

-The reason we’re shoving all of these statistics down your throat is because accidents do happen and we would rather you be safe than sorry.
+The reason we’re showing all of these statistics down your throat is that accidents do happen and we would rather you be safe than sorry.
 If you leave your pool steps unattended around your young children or even your pets, you’re putting them at risk of drowning.
 We recommend gating your steps if you will be leaving your children or pets unattended around the pool.